WencesVillegasMarset/aws-saa-c02-notes/README.md

 ### EC2 Auto Scaling

 * Define a launch configuration which can be saved and reused: AMI (Amazon machine image) details, instance type, key pair, security group, IAM (Identity and Access Management) instance profile, user data, storage attached, and more.
+  * you can't modify a launch configuration after you've created it.
 * Set a minimum and maximum number of instances running at any time.
 * Select a Scale format:
   * Maintaining the instance level: define the minimum or the specified number of servers that will be running all the time.